 Implant Dentistry Q&A

 Dental implants are one of the innovative and revolutionary treatments in the field of restorative dentistry.
 They actually make it possible for you to replace missing teeth with artificial teeth that look, act, and feel like the real thing.
 And best of all, they are permanent.
-Here are answers to some frequently asked questions on dental implants.
-If you would like more information, or if you would like to schedule an appointment for implant dentistry and dental implants, please contact cosmetic dentist Kevin Sands, DDS today.
+Here are answers to some frequently asked questions about dental implants.
+If you would like more information, or if you would like to schedule an appointment for dental implants, please contact cosmetic dentist Kevin Sands, DDS today.

 - What are dental implants?

 - Why are dental implants an improvement over traditional dentures?

 - What does the dental implants procedure entail?

 - Am I a candidate for dental implants?